Introduction-to-Computer-Engineering/assignment-9-workshop-in-applied-ethics-babybeans/ethicsAnswers.md

    - The justice system would be unnecessary if there were no unethical behavoirs.

 #### 2. Ethics creates a dichotomy between the comfort of the individual and the longevity, or mere existance, of the group.
 Give an example of an extreme case from recent history that favored the group to the detriment of the individual.
 How would you embed the principle of balance of the interests of the individual and the group into the ethical code itself?
 Be specific.
    - The recent example that comes to mind would be the industrial revolution in the United States of America.
 The Industrial Revolution did benefit the group, but the conditions inside the factories and the living conditions of the workers in the cities were terrible.
+People lost limbs, and in some tragic cases, their lives.
+However, the Revolution itself was huge  for the economy.
+   - To embed the principle of balance of the individual interest and the group interest into the code, it would be important to write specific points on the code that are geared to protect both.
+For example, imagine if our company was a factory that manufactures using potentially dangerous methods that are unavoidable.
+In our code we could include a point about personal behavior around that process to prevent the individual from getting hurt.
+We would also make a point about group safety, requiring the managers to choose the safest methods possible.
+This would effect both the individual and the group in a positive  way.

 #### 3. (BONUS) Ethical codes are vulnerable to the tragedy of the commons.
 An ethical code relies on the cooperation of the individuals.
 Discuss how rogue behavior (aka defection) with respect to the ethical code of a group gives rise to the prisoner's dilemma and the eventual demise of the ethical code.
 What incentives can you build in the ethical code that would counteract the attractiveness of defection and, as a result, would mitigate the danger to the code?

    -  Preventing rogues in our company is a priority because this type of behavior can derail the entire company and cause the downfall of the whole group.
+A rogue that isnt afraid to harm their fellow employees is a toxic person.
+The people around the rogue know that he or she is not afraid to throw them under the bus.
+Therefore, if the opportunity arises, they will not hesitate as much to throw the rogue under the bus in the interest of self preservation.
-A way to incentivize employees to avoid rogue behavior is to hold random checks on random employees to make sure our code of ethics is being upheld.
+   - A way to incentivize employees to avoid rogue behavior is to hold random checks on random employees to make sure our code of ethics is being upheld.
 If after the check it is found that they are being upheld, provide a monetary award, because most of the time a person might be unethical is due to greed and greed being a product of money.
 Also if employees pass inspections, they will be more eligable to raises and promotions.
-We would also use technilogical mutation to change the frequency of the of the access to certain levels of security to prevent unauthorized access to data.
+We would also use technological mutation to change the frequency of the of the access to certain levels of security to prevent unauthorized access to data.
 Some incentives for following the code of ethics could be company wide recognition or a small monetary gift.

   ## Class Activities